 Sweat the small stuff.
 It’s not a requirement, but consider whether the organization will offer credit monitoring and in what circumstances (i.e., depending on the nature of the information that’s breached).
 Anticipate complaints as a result of the disclosures, and have a plan to be able to handle the resulting volume of calls/emails.
 Plan to respond to complaints clearly and directly; advance scripting is beneficial.
 And apologies go a long way – but don’t accept liability.

-Please contact your McInnes Cooper lawyer or any member of the Privacy Law Team @ McInnes Cooper to discuss this topic or any other legal issue.
+Please contact your McInnes Cooper lawyer or any member of The Privacy, Data Protection and Cyber Security Team @ McInnes Cooper to discuss this topic or any other legal issue.

 McInnes Cooper has prepared this document for information only; it is not intended to be legal advice.
 You should consult McInnes Cooper about your unique circumstances before acting on this information.
 McInnes Cooper excludes all liability for anything contained in this document and any use you make of it.